-If a residents' completion date changes and they will not complete their residency by the 30th of September 2020, they will not be eligible to take the Qualifying Examination in 2020.
-Any resident who takes the Qualifying Examination without completing residency by September 30, 2020, will have the results voided and will not receive a refund.
+If a resident's completion date changes and they will not complete their residency by September 30, 2023, they will not be eligible to take the Qualifying Examination in 2023.
+Any resident who takes the Qualifying Examination without completing residency by September 30, 2023, will have the results voided and will not receive a refund.